JohnSnowLabs/langtest/docs/pages/docs/config.md

 ## Config for Text-generation

-Text-generation task doesnt have a default config, the config is based on the category.
+The Text-generation task doesn't come with a preset configuration; rather, the configuration varies depending on the category.
+Take a look below to see the configurations for different categories.

 ### Clinical Test